 SEGC did not trade in its own right during the financial year, other than to undertake its principal activity noted above.

 Significant changes in the state of affairs

-In the opinion of the directors, there were no significant changes in the state of affairs of SEGC during the current financial year ended 30 June 2014.
+There were no significant changes in the state of affairs of SEGC during the current financial year ended 30 June 2015.

 Events subsequent to balance date